Created on 04-02-2020 at 15:05 PM

 The first half of the season didn’t go entirely smoothly for FC Bayern.
 The 5-1 defeat against Frankfurt, the dismissal of Niko Kovac – was that particularly challenging for you in your role as a leader?

-"As captain, you’re always required to spot shifts early and react to them – not just during negative periods but also when things are going well.
+"As captain you’re always required to spot shifts early and react to them – not just during negative periods but also when things are going well.
 It’s particularly important after wins to draw attention to things which are a danger for the team.
 When we lose, our mistakes will be talked about anyway, internally and externally.
 But to keep improving, you also have to discuss uncomfortable details after wins.
 A good example of that is our 7-2 win at Tottenham.
-We spoke about the fact we could’ve just as easily been 3-0 down after half an hour – hardly anyone was talking or writing about that afterward."
+We spoke about the fact we could’ve just as easily been 3-0 down after half an hour – hardly anyone was talking or writing about that afterwards."